By Jimmy Warden

 How it can be harmful

 Imposter Syndrome can be harmful for several reasons.
 The first one being is that we get in our own way when we experience Imposter Syndrome.
 Our insecurity that we have can breed fear and anxiety within us and create a fear barrier.
 Depending on the strength of this fear barrier, we may be too afraid to take action to try to improve on our perceived incompetence, which would only exacerbate our current state.
 This anxiety and fear in our abilities can also hold us back from our potential with self-deprecating thoughts like, “I’ll never be as good as ____” or “It’s impossible for me to get better at this”.
-This type of fixed mindset will immediately halt any growth that we might be trying to make in our lives. and the longer that it persists, the longer we stay in the same situation.
+This type of fixed mindset will immediately halt any growth that we might be trying to make in our lives, and the longer that it persists, the longer we stay in the same situation.

-Another reason that Imposter Syndrome could be potentially harmful is that can lead to us looking for evidence for confirming our bias against ourselves.
+Another reason that Imposter Syndrome could be potentially harmful is that can lead to us looking for evidence to confirm our bias against ourselves.
 What this means is that every mistake we make is another data point that is tallied towards us being a failure.
-Despite the positive tallies that show up, we aren’t always aware of them when we are experiencing Imposter Syndrome, which is what can be another challenge amidst this burden.
+Despite the positive tallies that show up, we aren’t always aware of them or accept them when we are experiencing Imposter Syndrome, which is what can be another challenge amidst this burden.
 If this ends up being the case, we could end up turning to negative coping mechanisms to “numb the pain” of not being very good in our eyes.
 This could look like poor eating habits, lack of grooming and self-care, increase of alcohol or drug use, etcetera.
 Hopefully, it doesn’t get to this point, but there is a potential that it could lead to these types of behaviors, and potentially depression.

 Despite all of the potential negativity, there is also a potential that we can try to put a positive spin on our experiences of Imposter Syndrome.